 Mongolia is rich in iron ore and total geological reserves of crude ore is around 1.7 billion tons as of 2016 (MRAM, 2016).
-In total, 63 deposits are registered, and of which 6 deposits have more than 50 million tons of ore.
-Mining of iron ore was started in 2005.
-Mongolia's iron ore products are mainly of low grades, but 6 million tons of iron ore on average has been exported annually to China since 2011.
+In total, 63 deposits are registered, and 6 deposits have more than 50 million tons of ore.
+Mining of iron ore started in 2005.
+Mongolia's iron ore products are mainly a low grade, however on average 6 million tons of iron ore had been exporting to China annually, since 2011.